mateusmtorres23/mateusmtorres23/README.md

 ### 👨‍🎓 About Me & Education

 * **Software Engineering Student** at **Universidade de Pernambuco (UPE)**, Brazil.
-* My professional drive is to solve complex, real-world problems using code and math, with a current focus on **intelligent** and **distributed** systems.
+* My professional drive is to solve complex, real-world problems using code and math.
 * Seeking opportunities to apply and deepen my knowledge in **Backend Development** and **Data**.

 <br>